pnavarrc/git-aliases/README.md

 git new-branch <branch-name>
 ```

+This is equivalent to `git branch -b <branch-name>`.
 If you want to prefix the branch name with your local username:

 ```sh
 git my-new-branch branch-name